awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 Type: String
 Valid values: `TASK_DEFINITION` \| `SERVICE`
 Required: No
 Specifies whether to copy the tags from the task definition or the service to the tasks in the service\.
 If no value is specified, the tags are not copied\.
 Tags can only be copied to the tasks within the service during service creation\.
-To add tags to a task after service creation, use the `TagResource` API action\.
+To add tags to a task after service creation or task creation, use the `TagResource` API action\.
 `healthCheckGracePeriodSeconds`
 Type: Integer
 Required: No